ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 access to private keys or copies of pre-shared keys (PSKs), key use needs to be validated and scoped to the intended protocols and roles.
-For example, if an application provides a certificate to only be used as client authentication for outbound QUIC connections, the Transport Services system MUST NOT use this automatically in other contexts (such as server authentication for inbound connections, or in other another security protocol handshake).
+For example, if an application provides a certificate to only be used as client authentication for outbound TLS and QUIC connections, the Transport Services system MUST NOT use this automatically in other contexts (such as server authentication for inbound connections, or in other another security protocol handshake that is not equivalent to TLS).

 A Transport Services system must not automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure